Proposed Kirby-Whitten Parkway (Shelby Farms Parkway)Shelby County

-Funding has been determined for this project.
-The Memphis Metropolitan Planning Organization 2008-2011 Transportation Improvement Program shows (on page 64) an 80 percent federal share and a 20 percent match by the city of Memphis.
+The Memphis Metropolitan Planning Organization 2017-2020 Transportation Improvement Program shows (on page 73) an 80-percent federal share and a 20-percent match by the city of Memphis.

-It was concluded at the August 18, 2005 Advisory Team meeting that the project should include bicycle facilities for commuters as well as recreational cyclists throughout the project area.
-The addition of multi-use paths and sidewalks/side paths are expected to maintain and/or increase continuity and connectivity of the current bicycle and pedestrian facilities.
+The addition of multi-use paths and sidewalks/side paths is expected to maintain and/or increase continuity and connectivity of the current bicycle and pedestrian facilities.
 Pedestrian and bicycle facilities were developed in concurrence with the ideals expressed in the Shelby Farms Park Master Plan.
-Proposed trail segments “A”, “B”, “C”, and “H” will be constructed as a part of the Kirby Parkway project through Shelby Farms.
-Segments “D”, “F”, “G”, and “I” will be constructed when funding for the proposed Shelby Farms Bicycle, Pedestrian and Equine Trails Transportation Enhancement project is fulfilled.
-Additional trail segments “X” and “Y” will be constructed in conjunction with the expansion of Patriot Lake.
-Segments “J” and “K” have no funding in place at this time.
+Six proposed trail segments, including one tunnel, will be constructed as a part of the Kirby Parkway project through Shelby Farms.
+Three additional segments were constructed between February and November 2015 as part of the Shelby Farms Bicycle, Pedestrian and Equine Trails Transportation Enhancement project.

 Build Alternative Q was selected because it best meets the purpose and need of the project, while minimizing impacts to the environment and the community.
 All practical means to avoid or minimize environmental harm from the Selected Alternative have been adopted.